Blog Post Categories

 Starting with the standard leash, what is it?
 Most of the standard leashes are made of nylon material which gives them firmness.
 The lengths are usually within a range of 4-8 feet.
 The standard leashes may sometimes also be threaded with reflective material to enhance visibility and safety if you are an owner who prefers walking his dogs in the night or very early in the morning.

 Retractable leashes, on the other hand, expand to a given extent.
 Such leashes can allow your dog to wander a few steps away without you having to move too.
 However, it is important to note that they are limiting to the control you may have to the movement of your dog.
 With these, you might need to be extra cautious to keep your dog away from harm’s way.

-If your pup is well behaved, the retractable leash would be ideal for him.
+If your pup is well behaved, the retractable leash would likely be the best leash for him.
 Adjustable dog leashes will give you extra flexibility and at the same time allow you control of your dog’s movement.
 With these leashes you can get adjustability if an additional 3-6 feet of length

 Leash Material – what every dogsitter should know